Canada Home Buying Guide 2024

 Which option is right for me?

-You can have full service or no service (do it yourself) realtor services, which all have their own pros and cons (listed in the above dropdown).
+You can have full service or no service (do it yourself) realtor services, which all have their own pros and cons.
 Picking the right option is like when you evaluate packaged vacations.
 If you don’t need everything, you may want to trim it down and just pay for the services you do need.
 The vast majority of buyers still use a traditional full service Realtor, but new companies and technological innovation have resulted in more people using new methods of purchasing a home (or a hybrid between new and traditional).
 The hybrid approach is where they use a professional for the core parts (ex: negotiating price) and then do more mundane tasks themselves (ex: schedule visits) in exchange for a lower commission cost.

 Who do I pick?

 According to the CREA, there are over 125,000 realtors in Canada.
-It’s especially important that you pick the right Realtor because you have to sign an exclusivity agreement, which then makes it extremely difficult for you to switch Realtors if you’re unsatisfied.
+It’s especially important that you pick the right Realtor because you may have to sign an exclusivity agreement, which then makes it extremely difficult for you to switch Realtors if you’re unsatisfied.
 Most people typically pick based on a referral from friends and family alone, but you should evaluate them based on:

 • Their reputation: This can be evaluated through online reviews; what are their customers saying about them?